Serlopal/wow_fishing_bot/README.md

 Once these parameters are tweaked, the user only has to click the **Find WOW!** button and then clicking **Fish** to start fishing.

+Below these two buttons we have the autopilot checkbox, and then a count of the number of tries per execution.
+Under the counter we have a log that gives the user general information about the working process of the algorithm, and finally at the bottom we have to live plots: the first represents the binary mask of the float, while the second represents in red the live slope calculation and the blue represents the slope threshold.
+When the red line surpasses the blue, we will assume the fish has taken the bait!